 The office sharing agreement is not a lease, it is a contractual licence.
 The key difference is that a licence does not grant rights over a defined and fixed area.
 This agreement provides the sharer with a set number of workstations but does not specify their location.

-The provider is the person who is granting the right to share.
-The sharer is the individual or company sharing the office space.
-If there is more than one sharer, each must be named to ensure they remain and joint and severally liable under the agreement.
-There can be a maximum of four.
+The 'provider' is the person who is granting the right to share.
+The 'sharer' is the individual or company sharing the office space.
+If there is more than one sharer, each must be named to ensure they remain joint and severally liable under the agreement.
+There can be a maximum of four sharers.

 You do not need to attach a plan to the agreement but if one is attached it must only show the initial location of the workstations.
 You must retain the right to alter the location of workstations to ensure that the agreement is not interpreted as a lease, rather than as a licence.

 You'll need to determine the amount that the sharer must pay for the space.
 Under the agreement, the sharer must pay any VAT due on the licence fee.
 The licence fee can be a weekly or monthly figure and the agreement covers the situation where the agreement starts mid-way through a month.
 For example, if the sharer moved in on 15 March the payment would be half the monthly figure for the period up to 31 March with the next monthly payment being due on 1 April.

 The licence fee can be inclusive of the costs of services (eg internet, photocopying, reception and secretarial services) and towards utility bills.
 Alternatively, you can charge a licence fee and demand additional sums to reflect a contribution towards the cost of any services and utilities.